 Introduction

-In the heart of Alexandria lies a story of resilience, determination, and profound impact.
-George Lewis Seaton’s life is a testament to the indomitable spirit of African Americans during the challenging post-Civil War era.
-His legacy, especially in the Hayti Neighborhood (pronounced haytie), is a beacon of inspiration for all who tread the streets of Alexandria.
+In the heart of Alexandria lies the inspiring story of George Lewis Seaton, a man whose resilience, determination, and profound impact shaped the city’s history.
+His life is a testament to the indomitable spirit of African Americans during the challenging post-Civil War era.
+His legacy, especially in the Hayti Neighborhood (pronounced haytie), remains a beacon of inspiration for all who tread the streets of Alexandria.

 The Hayti Neighborhood of Alexandria cradles a significant emblem of Seaton’s achievements: his residence at 404 S. Royal Street.
 More than just a dwelling, this house is a testament to Seaton’s stature and success within the community.
 The neighborhood, with historical houses dotting the 400 block of South Royal and the 300 block of South Fairfax Street, whispers tales of a rich past.
 Among these tales is the story of the Wilkes Street Tunnel.
 Initially constructed for the Orange and Alexandria Railroad between 1851 and 1856, it transitioned from serving railroad traffic to welcoming pedestrians and cyclists, offering them a window into history.